How to start an LLC in Tennessee

 *our affiliate partners may receive financial compensation for their support.

-One of the first things to do when planning a business is to create an entity.
 The limited liability company is similar to a corporation in that it offers the same protections.
 However, it is taxed differently, based on the type of LLC you decide to create.
 Before deciding to register as an LLC as opposed to a corporation, nonprofit, partnership, or another entity, be sure to speak to a business attorney about the tax ramifications of the various entities.

 Before starting a limited liability company in Tennessee, you will need certain information and a business name.
 If you have everything ready before starting, you won’t have to stop to look up information or take additional steps.